ethandvaughan/artPort/README.md

 ---

-### An artist portfolio app made to store images and metadata
+### An artist portfolio app made to store images and metadata of artwork

 ## Software Used